Get

 3. Your Cat Has an Itch They Can’t Scratch

 If your cat is overweight or has mobility problems such as arthritis, this enjoyment may come from the fact that their skin is itching back there, and they simply can’t reach it to get any relief.
 We’ve all watched cats groom.
 Most of them are very meticulous about it.
 Unfortunately, some of them can’t reach every single area of the body.
-Light slaps can allow you to relieve that itch for your kitty.
+Light pats can allow you to relieve that itch for your kitty.
 You should always keep your eyes open, however.
-If your kitty needs to lose some weight or is having issues with dry skin or other skin problems, reach out to your veterinarian for advice and treatment.
+If your kitty needs to lose some weight or is having issues with mobility, dry skin, or other skin problems, reach out to your veterinarian for advice and treatment.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!